Find Posts By Topic

 By Mark Mendez Mayer

-It is because of my great-uncle, Joseph Mayer, that Seattle began to be called the “City of Clocks.”
+It is because of my great-great-uncle, Joseph Mayer, that Seattle began to be called the “City of Clocks.”
 By 1935, he had made over 100 street clocks in Seattle.
 At least 40 of those stood at one point in or around the city.
 The others could be found in cities and towns all over Washington, Oregon, Montana, California, Nevada, and British Columbia.
 Seattle still has more street clocks than all of New York City!
 A Seattle Times article in 1930 said that from 4th & Pike streets in downtown Seattle, a person could see 16 street clocks by standing at the corner and looking a block in each direction.
-Most of these clocks were produced by my great-uncle, Joseph Mayer.
+Most of these clocks were produced by my great-great-uncle, Joseph Mayer.

 I’m proud to say my family has been helping Seattle know the time for over 100 years.
-Today, we take knowing is the time for granted, but before affordable wristwatches and smartphones, people relied on clocks in public spaces.
+Today, we take knowing ‘what time it is’ for granted, but before affordable wristwatches and smartphones, people relied on clocks in public spaces.
 Clocks, watches, and personal timepieces have been around for hundreds of years in many different forms but were for a long time available only to people who could afford them.
 In the late 1800s and early 1900s, street clocks were considered modern conveniences and unique forms of advertisement.
 Street clocks were installed in public squares and on street corners all over the country, some by cities and others by private companies using them as popular forms of advertising.
 Just like today, advertisers back then were looking for prominent ways to advertise their businesses, and street clocks were a great way to do that.

 Joseph Mayer & Brothers

-My great-uncle Joseph Mayer immigrated from a small town in Germany to Seattle in 1883, when he was only 15 years old.
+My great-great-uncle Joseph Mayer immigrated from a small town in Germany to Seattle in 1883, when he was only 15 years old.
 Seattle was a wild frontier town back then!
 He joined a very small Jewish community centered on Yesler Hill.
 He had apprenticed in Germany as a silversmith and watchmaker and continued in this trade in pre-fire Seattle.
-A few years later, Joseph was joined by his brothers Albert and Marcus.
+A few years later, Joseph was joined by his brothers Albert and Markus.
 In January 1897 they formed Joseph Mayer & Brothers, a jewelry manufacturing company.

 Prospectors traveling the Chilkoot Trail in Alaska